 When choosing your design try to avoid photographic images and illustrations with lots of lines and/or shading.
 Colour gradients are difficult to exactly reproduce since the artwork must be changed into half-tone dots of different sizes.
 Bold images with blocks of colour tend to give the best results.
-We can print up to four colours onto garments and any number of colours onto paper.
+We can print 6-7 colours onto garments.
 Bear in mind that the more colours in the design, the more it will cost.

-For garment or box printing, please indicate the position of your design on the corresponding garment or box template OR specify the position clearly in correspondence so that we can create a PDF mock-up for you to approve.
+For garment or box printing, please specify the position clearly in correspondence so that we can create a PDF mock-up for you to approve.

-Lines must be drawn at a minimum of approximately 0.75 point for dark ink on light-coloured tees and 1.5 points for white or coloured ink on dark-coloured tees.
+Lines must be drawn at a minimum of approximately 1 point for dark ink on light-coloured tees and 1.5 points for white or coloured ink on dark-coloured tees.
 (Thinner lines cannot be properly reproduced.)
-If you’re not sure please email the file for advice.
+If you’re not sure please email the file to us for advice.

 If your vector artwork contains text, please ensure that the text is converted to outlines.